 Working with teams to implement process change is similar.
 Most workers require repeated demonstrations, lots of practice, written instructions, feedback and positive reinforcement before the new process changes take hold.

 Here are several tips you can use to help team members be successful and implement process change more quickly.
 Take the time to design your solution implementation strategy and control plan with these tips in mind.
-Also, Companion by Minitab® contains several forms that can make implementing these tips easy.
+Also, Minitab Engage® contains several forms that can make implementing these tips easy.

 Tip #1: Pilot the Solution in the Field